aplyusnin/javaLisp/README.md

 # javaLisp
-Translator from Lisp to bytecode
+Translator from Lisp to Java bytecode